DevUps-Community/schedule_manager/README.md

 ## Steps to Build
 1. **Set up the project:**
-   - Initialize a new Node.js project.
+   - Initialise a new Node.js project.
    - Set up Supabase and connect it to the project.
 2. **Authentication:**
    - Implement admin login with Supabase Auth.